rhc54/openpmix/docs/how-things-work/sets_groups/group_construct.rst

 those additional processes know (a) that they need to join the group, and (b) the group ID of the group they need to join.

+Finally, the *invite* method represents the most dynamic form of group construction as it is executed in an ad hoc manner.

 Each of these methods is explained further below.